Lecture – Clozapine-Induced Myocarditis

 Available with English captions.

-Clozapine is a second-generation antipsychotic medication that is considered uniquely effective in the treatment of schizophrenia, particularly among patients whose symptoms have not responded to other medications.
+Clozapine is a second-generation antipsychotic medication that is considered uniquely effective in the treatment of schizophrenia.
+The drug has been shown to be particularly helpful to patients whose symptoms have not responded to other medications.

-- Recognition of clozapine as one of the most effective treatment options for schizophrenia, with serious, though manageable, risks
+- Clozapine as an effective treatment option for schizophrenia, with serious, though manageable, risks

-- Identification of the clinical features of clozapine-induced myocarditis, including signs/symptoms and course
+- Clinical features of clozapine-induced myocarditis, including signs/symptoms and course

-- Description of monitoring guidelines to detect clozapine-induced myocarditis using an evidence-based approach
+- Monitoring guidelines to detect clozapine-induced myocarditis using an evidence-based approach

 Despite the risks, Valcourt states that clozapine plays a vital role in the treatment of schizophrenia.
 The drug, she asserts, lowers mortality rate and risk of suicide, resulting in improved quality of life.
 She states that the risks associated with clozapine are manageable.

 Drawing on her experience at McLean Hospital, Valcourt discusses detection and treatment for clozapine-induced myocarditis.
 She explains that case detection rates of clozapine-induced myocarditis appear to be increasing, likely due to improved monitoring.
 Guidelines for monitoring include close observation of vital signs and non-specific symptoms, review of at-least-weekly laboratory data, and completion of EKG/echocardiography studies, especially during the first four weeks of treatment.

 To treat clozapine-induced myocarditis, Valcourt says that prompt discontinuation of clozapine is necessary.
 Thereafter, treatment includes medications to support cardiac functioning (e.g., beta-blockers, ACE inhibitors, and diuretics) and limit the risk of progression to heart failure.